 The right sales management software helps managers achieve all of these goals, from the daily tasks to the big picture.

-In this post, we’ll give you a practical overview of how sales management software helps your business close more deals, as well as our picks for the most effective sales management software platforms currently on the market.
+In this post, we’ll give you our picks for the most effective sales management software platforms currently on the market, as well as a practical overview of how sales management software helps your business close more deals.

-Sales management software is a type of business software designed to give sales managers insight on their team’s performance and the effectiveness of their sales pipeline, so they can make strategic improvements.
+Sales management software is a type of business software designed to give sales managers insight into their team’s performance and the effectiveness of their sales pipeline so they can make strategic improvements.

 Nearly all sales CRMs include tools that are designed for sales management, although some CRM platforms are more manager-focused than others.
 If you’re shopping for a sales management system, make sure it includes these ten features out of the box.